Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Preliminaries and Notation

-Before introducing and analyzing our shifting strategy, we pause to prove three simple and essential lemmas relating the potential $\pot(H)$, the Hessenberg structure of $H$, its eigenvector condition number $\kappa_V(H)$, and certain measures associated with $H$.
-The first is well known and gives a variational characterization of the potential (see \cite[Theorem 34.1]{trefethen1997numerical}).
+We record two useful lemmas relating the potential $\pot(H)$, the Hessenberg structure of $H$, and their evolution under the shifted QR iteration.
+The first gives a variational characterization of the potential (see \cite[Theorem 34.1]{trefethen1997numerical}).

 \begin{lemma}[Variational Formula for $\pot$] Let $H\in \bC^{n\times n}$ be any Hessenberg matrix.
 Then, for any $k$

 with the minimum attained for $p= \chi_{k}$. \end{lemma}

 \begin{proof} Since $H$ is upper Hessenberg, for any polynomial $p\in \calP_k$ we have